energinet-singularity/yggdrasil/README.md

 Once the pods are all in a Running state, it is possible for you to gain access to the ArgoCD dashboard.
 In order to do so, you will need to change the service to a type Loadbalancer and you will need to extract the password from the secret inside the cluster.

 The default user is "admin".
-To extract the password, run:
+To extract the password(if you have unset it in the Nidhogg values file), run:

 ```
 kubectl -n yggdrasil get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d